MatthewK100000/RatingsModel/README.md

 You may wish to also impose a count prior on the hypothetical events that ratings are assigned.
 For example, what if there is great incentive for every (or almost every) person to submit their response to a question in a survey?
 In that case, you'd want to use some heavy tailed discrete distribution, concentrated on the side of 100% turnout.
 For this purpose, ``RatingsModel`` comes with a ``RightGeometricCountPrior`` class, whose masses follow a geometric sequence.
 You may use it, or define your own count prior distribution class!*

+Or maybe, out of population that could vote, a subpopulation is sampled and surveyed... how many of those individuals sampled are eligible to vote?
+In that case use a hypergeometric prior on the counts.

+Or... the counts are time dependent, maybe captured by some queue or other stochastic process?
+The possibilities are endless.

 *your count prior class must have a ``count_rvs()`` method with an argument called ``size``, specifying the number of samples to draw.
 The input is an integer, and output must be a one-dimensional numpy array of random variables.

 ## Dependencies